PEACE STADIUM Connected by SoftBank

 The sports hall, which has the commercial name “HAPPINESS ARENA”, can accommodate a maximum of 6,000 spectators (part of the stands are foldable).
 Under the roof of the arena hangs a large four-screen videoboard.
 The arena is hosted by the professional basketball team, Nagasaki Velsa.
 On the roof of the arena are small courts.

-An interesting feature is the zip line, which has been extended above the stadium, from the office building to the shopping mall.
+An interesting feature is the zip line, which has been stretched above the stadium, from the office building to the shopping mall.
 It is possible to use it on days when there are no events at the stadium.

 Where is the V-Varen Nagasaki stadium located?